OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 To produce FSCS point sample we can use function `kmeanspp` of package **LICORS** [@Goerg2013].
 First we partition the feature space cube to e.g. 100 clusters.
-We then select raster cells with the shortest scaled Euclidean distance in covariate-space to the centres of the clusters as the sampling units:
+We then select raster cells with the shortest scaled Euclidean distance in covariate-space to the centers of the clusters as the sampling units: